brandonbloom/cljsd/README.md

 REPL based development with incremental evaluation of forms and file should be the preferred way of working.
 Refreshing the browser should be only slightly less rare than restarting my Clojure/JVM REPL.

+## Save != Evaluate

+A great deal of power and flexibility comes from separating "save to disk" from "evaluate in current environment".
+Auto-building with cljsbuild conflates the two, and auto-loading with [Figwheel][1] exacerbates the problem.

 ## Minimal Configuration